Traffic management plans

 What do I need before I apply for a permit?

-- Traffic Management Plan (TMP) prepared by a qualified company or professional (listed here)
+• Traffic Management Plan (TMP) prepared by a qualified company or professional (refer to this list)

 TMPs are required in accordance with the Road Management Act 2004, the Road Safety Act 1986 and Australian Standard AS 1742.3 2009 Traffic control devices for works on roads.

-If works are on an arterial road you must have consent from DoT.
+If works are on an arterial road, you must have consent from DTP.

-If any major traffic control devices (such as reduced speed zones) are being used a Memorandum of Authorisation (MoA) must be received from DoT (unless works are for Cardinia Shire Council).
+If any major traffic control devices are being used a Memorandum of Authorisation (MoA) must be received from DTP

 Apply for a permit